Coquille boys beat Reedsport in league opener

 You have free articles remaining.

-But aside from those two players, Reedsport was just 6-for-27 from the floor for the night, despite the open shots.
+But aside from those two players, Reedsport was just 6-for-27 from the floor, despite the open shots.

 “If we don’t miss seven layins in the first half, we’re at least in the game,” Allen Chaney lamented.